endurant-co/.github/profile/README.md

 [![Endurant](./Endurant%20Logo%20-%20banner.png)](https://endurant.co/)

-# Empowering everyone to build an endurance lifestyle. #builtforlife
+# Empowering everyone to build an endurance lifestyle.

 Endurant is a platform for everyone in endurance sports, whether you are an elite, amateur, or lifestyle athlete.